mvnye/F1-Qualifying-Analysis/README.md

 1. Track-Specific Performance Analysis
 Using FastF1's track metadata, we examine how circuit characteristics shape qualifying performance by:

-Analyzing historical best lap times at each circuit Identifying correlations between track features and qualifying times Identifying which drivers excel at specific track types Determining patterns in track-specific performance
+- Analyzing historical best lap times at each circuit
+- Identifying correlations between track features and qualifying times
+- Identifying which drivers excel at specific track types
+- Determining patterns in track-specific performance

 2. Driver Evolution Study
 Track drivers' qualifying performance trajectories by:

-Mapping performance changes throughout their F1 careers Analyzing the possible impact of team transitions on qualifying results Identifying periods of peak, and not so peak, performance Comparing performance trends across different career stages
+- Mapping performance changes throughout their F1 careers
+- Analyzing the possible impact of team transitions on qualifying results
+- Identifying periods of peak, and not so peak, performance
+- Comparing performance trends across different career stages

+For more information about project goals, motivations, and background, see `ProjectProposal.pdf`